-An actor designer can specify a custom icon when defining the actor.
+Many actors in the library use an older method to specify the icon.
+For completeness, we document that method here.
 The Ramp actor, for instance, specifies the icon shown in figure 5.12 using the code shown in the constructor in figure 5.13.
-It uses a convenience method, \attachText(), which is a protected method defined in the base class Named-Obj.
+It uses a convenience method, \attachText(), which is a protected method defined in the base class NamedObj.
 This method creates an attribute named "\iconDescription" with a textual value, where in this case, the textual value is: